duleorlovic/blog/_posts/2016-05-18-echo-sed-grep-command-line-editing.markdown

 # Grep

-Just a few command options with grep
+Just a few command line options with grep

 * `grep pattern filename` so if you omit filename than standard input will be used, which is nice to test your big regex, for example `asd <<` (exit with